Integrating to internal infrastructure with Broker

 Snyk Broker CLI application

-The broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run nodejs packages.
-You can install and run it directly or use the npx command:
+The broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run NodeJS packages.

 npm install --global snyk-broker